-As at 31 December 2021 the Authority employed 764 people (658.5 full-time equivalents or FTEs).
+As at 31 December 2022 the Authority employed 764 people (649 full-time equivalents or FTEs).
 These employees span various pay groups which perform a variety of roles and have different patterns of working to meet service delivery needs.
-In its simplest form these are employees who either have an operational role (firefighters working on fire stations, control operators and technical staff working in specialist areas) or those who provide administrative and corporate functions such as finance, information technology governance and human resources.
+In its simplest form these are employees who either have an operational role (firefighters working on fire stations, and technical staff working in specialist areas) or those support staff who provide corporate functions such as finance, information technology, governance, community safety and human resources.